Text Link

 Experiential therapies can also help both the patient and their therapist gain a different perspective on things and give them access to an entirely new type of vocabulary to express their emotions.

-Treating bulimia nervosa at Within Health
+Treatment for bulimia at Within Health

 Sadly, bulimia nervosa is a dangerous disorder that can end in death.
 But it doesn’t have to be.